pyxem/kikuchipy/doc/load_save_patterns.rst

     <http://hyperspy.org/hyperspy-doc/current/user_guide/mva.html#saving-and-
     loading-results>`_ in HyperSpy's user guide.
-Note that the file extension ``.hspy`` must be used upon saving, ``s.save('patterns.hspy')``, as the default extension in KikuchiPy, ``.h5``, yields a KikuchiPy h5ebsd file.
-The saved patterns can be then reloaded using HyperSpy's :func:`~hyperspy.io.load` function followed by ``set_signal_type('EBSD')``
+Note that the file extension ``.hspy`` must be used upon saving, ``s.save('patterns.hspy')``, as the default extension in kikuchipy, ``.h5``, yields a kikuchipy h5ebsd file.
+The saved patterns can then be reloaded using HyperSpy's :func:`~hyperspy.io.load` function followed by ``set_signal_type('EBSD')``
     :ref:`as explained above <from-hyperspy-signal>`.